Redy1908/minigrep/README.md

 ## Example

-Given a file `test.txt` with the following line: `Hello, World!` we, for example, can search for the word: `World`:
+Given a file `test.txt` with the following line: `Hello, World!` we, for example, can search for the word: `Hello`:

 <img src="images/example.png" alt="example">